inspec/inspec/docs-chef-io/content/inspec/shell.md

 Test Summary: 1 successful, 0 failures, 0 skipped
 inspec> exit
 ```

+### Set Inputs with YAML File

-You may also provide inputs and values via YAML files on the command line to shell.
-The format can be seen below:
+You can also save inputs and values to one or more YAML files and pass them to `shell` in the command line.
+For example:

 ```yaml
 input_name: input_value